 I confess.
 I am a random thinker.
 I love to see where my mind will take me if I suspend logic for a few minutes and give in to what Stephen King calls “the boys in the basement” —all those ideas we keep locked up for fear they are too rowdy, too unconventional, too messy for others to see.

-Last week I wrote a blog post over at BobWP.com.
+A while back I wrote a blog post over at BobWP.com.
 It was all about how to generate blog post content faster with mind mapping.
 Later, in my twitter stream, I saw a tweet [email protected], a writer who said:

 Really good stuff on using mind mapping from @JudyLeeDunn.
 I want to use this for fiction, too.

 That got me thinking.
 I’ve used mind mapping for developing characters in a story—and even mapping out the story setting— but have never written a blog post on just how to do it.
 So here it is, for @EleanorPie and anyone else out there who wants another tool to make storytelling easier.
 And thank you, Eleanor, for inspiring this post.

 Some people think of a mind map as a tree, but for me, it is more of a fluid, non-linear idea picture.
 The lines branching out from the main idea or home base lead to other interesting places, which may or may not become a part of your story.
 Even if you do not use every piece in your story, it helps you understand your characters, setting and plot better.

 A mind map is a useful tool for generating new ideas and, after the creative part of the process, using logic to organize them.
 At its simplest, it is a map with side roads that lead to more interesting stuff.

 You can now create digital mind maps with special software, but I still prefer the old-fashioned, longhand way.
 For me (and the research supports this), the ideas come faster when they flow directly from my brain, down my arm, and through my fingers in spatters of thick, gloppy ink.

 But use the option that works best for you.